makersacademy/airport_challenge/PLAN.md

   - [x] Responds to docked? with 1 argument
   - [x] Returns true if plane IS in dock
   - [x] Returns false if plane IS NOT in dock
+- full?
+  - [ ] Responds to full?
+  - [ ] Returns a boolean
+  - [ ] Returns true when airport is at maximum capacity
+  - [ ] Returns false if airport is under capacity
+- capacity
+  - [ ] Responds to capacity
+  - [ ] Returns and integer

 #### Plane
 - land_at(airport)